Robust and Efficient Semiparametric Inference for the Stepped Wedge Design

 \section{Discussion}

-In this paper, we propose a unified framework for semiparametric effect modeling, estimation and inference in stepped wedge trial data.
+In this paper, we propose a unified framework for semiparametric effect modeling, estimation and inference for stepped wedge trials.
 Our estimator is flexible across a range of treatment effect models and is robust to misspecification of the baseline time trend and variance–covariance structure, which are issues known to be challenging in the existing literature.
-For a meaningful subclass of treatment effect models, we further propose a permutation-based standard error estimator to quantify finite-sample uncertainty, and we enhance its performance using a leave-one-out correction.
-We develop a semiparametric efficiency theory for stepped-wedge trials in the native setting of unequal cluster-period sizes and permutation-induced dependence.
+For a meaningful subclass of treatment effect models, we further propose a permutation-based standard error estimator to quantify finite-sample uncertainty, and we enhance its practical performance using a leave-one-out plug-in estimate.
+We develop a semiparametric efficiency theory for stepped-wedge trials in the general setting of unequal cluster-period sizes and permutation-induced dependence.
 In contrast to earlier analyses, we neither assume equal cluster-period sizes nor rely on cluster-period means defined under constant sizes across periods and treated as independent and identically distributed.
-Our framework instead treats variability in cluster-period sizes and the permutation of treatment assignments as fundamental features of design and analysis, rather than as secondary complications for efficiency.
+Our framework instead treats variability in cluster-period sizes and the permutation of treatment assignments as fundamental features, rather than secondary complications, in the design and analysis.